Balisa50/Resturant_/README.md

 Upcoming Updates

 This repository is still under construction.
-I will be adding more advanced topics and expanding on the following areas:
+I will be adding more advanced topics and expanding on the following areas while i keep learning:

     Deep Learning: Exploring neural networks with TensorFlow and Keras.